Breakfast Recipes

 Instructions

-- Add the dry ingredients to the sourdough mixture and stir gently.
+• Add the egg mixture to the sourdough batter and stir until just combined.

-- Preheat a non-stick skillet or griddle over medium heat.
+• Preheat a non-stick skillet over medium heat and lightly grease it.

-- Pour 1/4 cup of batter onto the skillet for each pancake.
+• Pour about 1/4 cup of batter onto the skillet for each pancake.

-- Cook until bubbles form on the surface, about 2-3 minutes.
+• Cook until bubbles form on the surface, then flip and cook until golden brown.